Darling 2: Plot

 The film opens with a girl coming to see her parents getting possessed by a ghost.

 The scene shifts to five friends who plan for a trip to Valparai.
 Aravind, initially reluctant to go, later accepts to have fun with his friends.
 They travel together when one of his friends, while clearing up his room, visualizes eerie things but refuses to tell his friends as he would be teased.
 They all reach Valparai and meet Valparai Varadhan, who gets things done for them.

 Ayesha, the lover of their friend Ram, brings them dinner.
 Mysterious things occur, and the friends think that Krishna, Ram's brother, is possessed.
 Later, when they check the photo taken, they see Ram with them and understand that Ram is responsible for all the eerie things.
-When they go to Aravind to tell him about Krishna, they come to know that Aravind who is possessed by Ram and not Krishna.
+When they go to Aravind to tell him about Krishna, they come to know that Aravind is possessed by Ram and not Krishna.
 Ram narrates the story, telling that Aravind promised him to get permission for Ram from his parents to marry his girlfriend Ayesha.
 His parents did not accept her as she is a Muslim.
 Aravind tells Ram and Ayesha to stay at Valparai for few days, and by then his parents would accept.
 One day, Ram's parents make another arrangement for his wedding, but Aravind calls and tells Ram that convincing his parents can never happen as they dislike Ayesha.
 Then later, Aravind receives a call from Rafiq that Ram has slit his hands and committed suicide.
 In order to avoid Ayesha getting hurt, Aravind hides it from her and goes to Ram's house.